Career Definition for a Sun Certified Solaris Administrator

 Consider these other options in computer and administration careers:

 Database administrators may work in a general capacity or specialize in applications or systems work.
 Their duties can include creating and debugging customer service and other task-specific software or using their knowledge of system architecture to install upgrades and maintain the technical and physical integrity of a system.
-According to the BLS, the field is growing at a faster-than-average rate, with the number of openings for database administrators in general expected to increase by 11% nationwide between 2014 and 2024.
-In May 2015, the median annual salary for database administrators was $81,710, with professionals employed by the finance and insurance industry earning $85,880 in the same month.
+According to the BLS, the field is growing at a faster-than-average rate, with the number of openings for database administrators in general expected to increase by 11% nationwide between 2016 and 2026.
+In May 2017, the median annual salary for database administrators was $87,020, with professionals employed by the insurance carriers and related activities industry earning $93,380 in the same month.

 Electrical and Electronics Engineers

 Electrical and electronics engineers are responsible for the development and manufacturing of communications, broadcast and other related equipment.
-In 2014, roughly 18% of electronics engineers were working in the telecommunications industry, according to the BLS.
+In 2016, roughly 18% of electronics engineers were working in the telecommunications industry, according to the BLS.
 A 4-year degree in electronics or electrical engineering is essential to obtaining a position; programs associated with the latter must be approved by the Accreditation Board for Engineering and Technology (ABET).
-As reported by the BLS, employment opportunities for electrical and engineers nationwide will increase by 1%, and electronics engineering postions will decrease by 1% through 2024.
-As of May 2015, electrical and electronics engineers earned respective median salaries of $93,010 and $98,270.
+As reported by the BLS, employment opportunities for electrical and electronics engineers nationwide will increase by 7%, and electronics engineering positions will increase by 4% through 2026.
+As of May 2017, electrical and electronics engineers earned respective median salaries of $95,060 and $102,180.